Chart Color Schemes

 AreaSearch assessment of residential development activity positions Kilsyth among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Kilsyth has experienced around 81 dwellings receiving development approval annually.
-An estimated 408 homes were approved over the past 5 financial years between FY-21 and FY-25, with a further 39 approved so far in FY-26.
-Each dwelling built over these years has resulted in an average of 2.2 new residents per year, indicating healthy demand that supports property values.
+Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Kilsyth has experienced around 81 dwellings receiving development approval annually.
+Over the past five financial years, between FY-21 and FY-25, approximately 409 homes were approved, with a further 39 approved in FY-26 to date.
+On average, each dwelling built over these five years has resulted in an increase of 2.2 new residents per year, indicating healthy demand which supports property values.

-New homes are being built at an average construction cost value of $345,000, which is under regional levels, offering more accessible housing choices for buyers.
-This financial year has seen $39.2 million in commercial development approvals recorded, indicating strong commercial development momentum.
-Building activity shows 49.0% standalone homes and 51.0% attached dwellings, reflecting a trend towards denser development that caters to downsizers, investors, and entry-level buyers.
-This is a considerable shift from the current housing mix of 85.0% houses, likely due to reduced availability of development sites and changing lifestyle demands and affordability requirements.
+The average construction cost value for new homes is $347,000.
+This financial year has seen $42.8 million in commercial development approvals, reflecting strong commercial development momentum.
+New building activity comprises 49.0% standalone homes and 51.0% attached dwellings, demonstrating a trend towards denser development that caters to downsizers, investors, and entry-level buyers.
+This shift is notable given the current housing mix of 85.0% houses, reflecting reduced availability of development sites and evolving lifestyle demands and affordability requirements.

 Frequently Asked Questions - Development